viktorwinschel/moma/docs/src/index.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome! by email to viktor winschel